SuperOfficeDocs/superoffice-docs/docs/en/contact/learn/screen/activities-tab.md

 # Activities tab

-The **Activities** section tab in the Contact screen contains all the activities linked to the active contact (including appointments where the contact is a participant).
+The **Activities** section tab in the Contact screen contains all the activities linked to the active contact (including follow-ups where the contact is a participant).

 If the contact is associated with a company, these activities will also be available in the **Activities** section tab in the Company screen.